Beautiful. Ugly. Artist canvas. Magnet for graffiti.

 The Lafayette Building began its life as just another skyscraper in a skyline littered with them.
 It ended that life at the center of a heated preservation battle that made headlines.
 Many praised its architectural details; many called it a rundown old eyesore.
 Its windows were covered in street art, making it a target of both spray-paint-toting trespassers and critics alike.

-Construction of the Lafayette Building began in 1923 on a triangular hunk of land bounded by Lafayette Boulevard, Michigan Avenue and Shelby Street.
-The distinguished high-rise office building would open in 1924.
+Construction of the Lafayette Building began in early 1923 on a triangular hunk of land bounded by Lafayette Boulevard, Michigan Avenue and Shelby Street.
+The distinguished high-rise office building would open in September 1923.

 One of a kind in the skyline